PaulBatchelor/Soundpipe/README.md

 folder are for optional modules that require third-party libraries.
 To compile these examples, uncomment the appropriate lines in "config.mk".

+Tests in Soundpipe are used to determine whether or not modules behave as expected.
+Tests write the output of a module to memory, and check the MD5 hash value of the output against the MD5 value of a reference signal.
+We're currently working to add tests for every Soundpipe module.

+To build a test file, go into the test folder, and run "make".
+Then, run "./run_bin", which runs the tests.
+As the tests are run, an "ok" will appear in the log if a test passes, and a "not ok" will appear if a test fails.

 The Soundpipe Model
 -------------------

 Soundpipe is callback driven.
 Every time Soundpipe needs a frame, it will call upon a single function specified by the user.
-Soundpipe modules are designed to process a signal, one sample at a time.
+Soundpipe modules are designed to process a signal one sample at a time.
 Every module follows the same life cycle:

 1. Create: Memory is allocated for the data struct.